-The importance of CRM is expressed by Peter Verhoef as "Relationship marketing theory and customer equity theory posit that customers' perceptions of the intrinsic quality of the relationship (i.e., strength of the relationship) and customers' evaluations of a supplier's offerings shape customers' behavior in the relationship" (Verhoef, 2014).
+The importance of CRM is expressed by Peter Verhoef as "Relationship marketing theory and customer equity theory posit that customers' perceptions of the intrinsic quality of the relationship (i.e., strength of the relationship) and customers' evaluations of a supplier's offerings shape customers' behaviour in the relationship" (Verhoef, 2014).
 This view is reinforced by Linda Goldzimer: "Having a good customer relationship beats the most expensive market research because your customers will tell you what they want" (Goldzimer, 1989, p.12).
-These quotations amply demonstrate the need for a capable CRM.